Sarah “Sallie” K. Ward age 86 of Menomonie, died Wednesday February 13, 2019 at Mayo Clinic Health System-Red Cedar in Menomonie.

 She is preceded in death by her parents, husband, Bob; four sisters, Pat Wallin, Mary Soergel, Judy Quay, Helen Durnford; two brothers-in-law, Clyde Wallin and Norman Soergel; a nephew Scott Soergel and her mother-in-law, Isabell Ward.

-Memorial services will be 2:00 PM Sunday April 28, 2019 at the United Methodist Church in Menomonie with Rev. Wendy Slayback officiating
+Memorial services will be 2:00 PM Sunday April 28, 2019 at the United Methodist Church in Menomonie with Rev. Wendy Slaback officiating

-Sallie requested that there be no flowers.
+Sallie requested that there, Please be no FlOWERS.
 Memorials may be directed to the Free Clinic of the Greater Menomonie Area, Stepping Stones of Dunn County, Menomonie Public Library or the Menomonie United Methodist Church or to the charity of the donor’s choice.